eliehamouche25/AI-ML-NLP-QM-Integration/diagrams/activity/README.md

 Activity Diagram
 An activity diagram visually presents a series of actions or flow of control in a system similar to a flowchart or a data flow diagram.
+Activity diagram is basically a flowchart to represent the flow from one activity to another activity.
+The activity can be described as an operation of the system. we should identify the following elements :
+Activities
+Association
+Conditions
+Constraints

 Activity diagrams are often used in business process modeling.
 They can also describe the steps in a use case diagram.
 Activities modeled can be sequential and concurrent.
 In both cases an activity diagram will have a beginning (an initial state) and an end (a final state).
 Basic Activity Diagram Notations and Symbols